Tangoe/Mobile-Procurement-API-Documentation/tutorials/properties/index.md

 **This tutorial dscribes the steps for obtaining the required (and optional) properties that are supported by the vendor who will be fulfilling your order.**

-Order properties are additional pieces of information that are not used by the backend system to process your order.
-Rather they are passed on to the third-party vendor who will be fulfilling your order.
+Order properties are additional pieces of information about your order.
+They are not used by the API to process the order.
+But rather, they are passed on to the third-party vendor who will be fulfilling your order.
 Some of these properties may be required to be populated in order for your order to be accepted.
 <br/>

 ## The /orders/properties endpoint

 An API call can be made to the **/orders/properties** endpoint to obtain the properties.
-Which specific properties are returned depends upon both the order transaction type and the vendor who will be fulfilling the order.
+The specific properties returned are determined based on the order transaction type and  vendor who will be fulfilling the order.

 When making this API call, you must always set the **transactionType** query parameter (e.g., NEW_ACTIVATION, UPGRADE, SUSPEND, etc.).
 You also must also identify the vendor by passing either one of the two following query parameters: